Baljann/simple-todo-list/README.md

 - Simply download the project or fork it.
 - Open the `index.html` file in your browser.
 - Enjoy using your todo-list! ⏱️

+---

+## 💬 Feedback

+Found a bug or want to suggest an improvement?
+Feel free to open an [issue](https://github.com/Baljann/simple-todo-list/issues) or submit a pull request.
+Contributions are warmly welcome! 🚀